Gaurishankar Conservation Area

 Gaurishankar Conservation Area is a protected area in the Himalayas of Nepal that was established in January 2010, covering 2179 km2 in the Ramechhap, Dolakha and Sindhupalchok districts and encompassing 22 Village Development Committees.
 It is contiguous with Tibet in the north and a part of the Sacred Himalayan Landscape.
-The protected area connects the Langtang and Sagarmatha National Parks.
+The protected area has the Langtang and Sagarmatha National Parks.
 In 2010, the Government of Nepal handed over the management of Gaurishankar Conservation Area to National Trust for Nature Conservation for 20 years, which has been managing the area through its Gaurishankar Conservation Area Project.

 History

-In April 2006, the Dolakha Chamber of Commerce and Industries has requested the Government of Nepal and the Nepal Tourism Board to declare the Rolwaling area as a national park.

-In January 2010, the Federation of Community Forest Users, Nepal expressed its disagreement against the decision to establish a conservation area and formed a National Struggle Committee to launch a campaign against the declaration, demanding that the community people should obtain management responsibility of the protected area.
+In January 2010, the Federation of Community Forest Users, Nepal opposed establishing a conservation area.

 Conservation Area Boundary

 The Gaurishankar Conservation Area encompasses 22 VDCs, covering three districts.
 In Ramechhap, it includes the Chuchure and Gumdel VDCs.
 The Shyama, Suri, Chankhu, Marbu, Khare, Orang, Bulung, Laduk, Chilankha, Aalampu, Bigu, Kalinchok, Lamabagar and Gaurishankar VDCs of Dolakha also fall within its boundaries.
 And six VDCs of the Sindhupalchok District - Ghorthali, Marming, Listikot, Tatopani, Fulpingkatti and Gumba - are now part of the conservation area.